COMPSCI 682 Neural Networks: A Modern Introduction

 Project Milestone

-Your project milestone report should be between 2 - 3 pages using the provided template.
+Your project milestone report should be between 2 - 3 pages using the template (pdf, latex source).
 The following is a suggested structure for your report:

 Final Submission

-Your final write-up should be between 6 - 8 pages using the provided template.
+Your final write-up should be between 6 - 8 pages using the same template as the milestone report (pdf, latex source) and fully flesh out the sections in the milestone.
 After the class, we may post all the final reports online so that you can read about each others' work.
 If you do not want your writeup to be posted online, then please let us know at least a week in advance of the final writeup submission deadline.

 Project Presentation